JoelRobbinsAI/Design_Work/YouStory.md

 Narrative Parcels: Delivered story in short segments to allow user input before advancing.

-Arc-as-Story Protocol: Broke arcs into modular “episodes” tied to a shared universe, keeping tension intact.
+Arc-as-Story Protocol: Broke arcs into separate “stories” tied to a shared universe, keeping tension intact.

 Simulation Role: Framed the AI as a simulation engine, which eliminated both CYOA formatting habits and premature foreshadowing.